 This cave temple complex is the largest and most sacred cave temple complex in Sri Lanka.
-There are more than 80 caves in the region.
-This cave complex is positioned 160 meters above the ground level in the midsection of a huge rock boulder.
-The boulder dominates the entire landscape making climbers see the wast unspoiled forest lay in a 360 degree.
-The Temple mainly consists of 5 separate cave structures.
+There are more than 80 caves in the region is at different levels.
+Whereas, this cave complex is positioned 160 meters above the ground level in the midsection of a huge rock boulder.
+The boulder dominates the entire landscape making climbers see the wast unspoiled forest lay in a 180 degree.
+Overall the temple mainly consists of 5 separate cave structures.
 All caves are focused on telling the life stories related to Lord Buddha and the ethics of Buddhism.
-Whereas cave bares 153 Buddha statues, 4 God statues including Wishnu and Ganesha, and not to mention 3 statues of past Sri Lankan Kings who corporated in building the layout.
+While the cave bears 153 Buddha statues, 4 God statues including Wishnu and Ganesha are also placed in.
+Not to mention 3 statues of past Sri Lankan Kings who corporated in building the layout.

-Dates back to 1st century BC, at the time of the temple, was initialized, it was a centuries-old monastery where enlightened Buddhist monks meditated, studied, and preached Buddhism.
-Cave had the perfectly shaped rock boulder leaning forward making a huge cave over 100 meters long, 25 meters wide, and 7meters in height.
+Dates back to the 1st century BC, at the time the temple, was initialized, it was a centuries-old monastery where enlightened Buddhist monks meditated, studied, and preached Buddhism.
+Cave had a perfectly shaped rock boulder leaning forward making a huge cave over 100 meters long, 25 meters wide, and 7meters in height.
 In the first place, a drip line was carved to preserve the interiors and meditating monks from rainwater.
 The main entrances were gabled and arch colonnaded.
-This provides the temple a unique, designated, sacred, and spiritual exterior.
+Due to this architecture, the temple possess a unique, designated, sacred, and spiritual exterior.

 The Interior is entirely and eternally decorated by traditional arts.
-Mostly relying on Kandyan art style and crafts heavily depending on rituals and patterns of Buddhism and Sinhalese culture.
+Especially, relying on Kandyan art style, murals are focused on expressing rituals and patterns of Buddhism and Sinhalese culture.
 Arts are consisting of statues of Buddha, Bodhisathwa (practicing Buddha to come), Goddess, and past rulers of the nation.

-Why a monastery converted to one of the main Buddhist attraction
+♦ Why a monastery converted to a Buddhist attraction

 15 years later, with the large influence from Buddhist monks and Sinhalese people, the king overthrew the Tamil chiefs, re-claiming the throne, and never forgot the cave and monks he was once protected, sheltered, and helped by in uniting the locals against invaders.
 Since then, many succeeded kings sponsored the temple in adding re-instating the paintings and statues.
 King Nishankamalla of Polonnaruwa kingdom was highlighted due to his major devotion of 70 Buddha statues to the temple during his reign in 1190 AD; 1200 years from the temple’s first establishment.
 The gabled entrances, arched colonnades were added during the Kandyan Kingdom in the 15th century and ceiling paints, statue paints were also restored.